rtuechsen/smartplug/README.md

 `git config --global user.password YOUR_PASSWORD`
 Note that there are no Quotes around the password in contrast to user name or email.

-Clone this repo using: `git clone https://gitlab.com/proi3/shelly-dirigent.git`
+Clone this repo using: `git clone https://gitlab.com/proi3/smartplug-dirigent.git`

-Enter project folder with `cd shelly-dirigent`.
+Enter project folder with `cd smartplug-dirigent`.
 Run `bash install.sh` to install the project.
 VSCode should find the python virtual environment automatically ONCE you have opened a python file.
 For existing terminals VSCode will ask you to reload them.
 Run `bash develop_backend.sh` and `bash develop_frontend.sh` (in separate terminals) to run without deployment.